Steven Laffoley: Critical response

 Critic Thomas Hodd from the Telegraph-Journal wrote that Laffoley injects "first person, post-modern narrative as he recounts his investigative process and offers reflections on the facts as they reveal themselves".
 Another critic from The Coast praised the way in which he weaves together "the main story" and "contemporaneous scenes" in his books that make for "intriguing context".

 When asked about the inspiration behind his book Shadowboxing, Laffoley said he was fascinated with the fact that George Dixon, who seemed so influential in the boxing and wider communities of Canada and the United States, had not yet had a biography written.
 According to a review by Jenna Conter, Laffoley is the "Stephen King of Halifax" because his unique writing style gives his works a cinematic quality, both vivid and imaginative.

-Teaching career
+Biography

+Born in Taunton, Massachusetts and raised in Bridgewater, Massachusetts, Steven attended Saint Mary's University.
 For nineteen years, Laffoley was the head of Middle School at the Halifax Grammar School, a position he held since establishing the middle school in September 1997.
 In July 2016, he was appointed the thirteenth Head of School of the Halifax Grammar School.
+He is of Jèrriais, English, Irish, Scandinavian, and Ashkenazi Jewish descent.